leon-luna-ray/weather-dashboard/README.md

 # Weather Dashboard

-* NOTE: You will have to search for a city initally.

 * Weather dashboard for searching weather data and forcast by city.

 * Weather data provided by Open Weahter API.